anamargaridarl/MIEIC_LPOO/docs/README.md

 #### Problem in Context
 The status is a class used to save the value of health, food and water of the character in the game.
 Therefore we need to increase and decrease said values.
-However in the food and water status bars we also need to take into account that it only takes one of these status to reach zero to decrease systematically the value of health of the character based on a time lapse until the values are restored .
+However in the food and water status bars we also need to take into account that it only takes one of these status to reach zero to decrease systematically the value of health of the character based on a time lapse until the values are restored.

+Moreover, whenever the health bar reached zero, it would mean that the player had lost the game.

-To do that we need to be able to change in run time the behavior of those functions.
+To do that we need to be able to change in run time the behavior of those functions, as well as have different sorts of behaviors depending on the client.

 #### The Pattern